rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 _By [Riccardo Cardin](https://github.com/rcardin)_

 At RockTheJvm, we know the power of the Kotlin Arrow library well.
 We also love the Raise DSL and its features.
 We already wrote about it (check out [Functional Error Handling in Kotlin, Part 3: The Raise DSL](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-3/)), but now it's time to understand how to test an application that uses the Raise DSL.
-To fully grasp the concepts we'll be discussing, it's important to have a tangible understanding of Kotlin, Arrow library, and the Raise DSL.
+To fully grasp the concepts we'll be discussing, it's essential to have a tangible understanding of Kotlin, Arrow library, and the Raise DSL.
 We recommend checking out our previous posts or resources if you need to become more familiar with them.
 Fasten your seatbelt because we will dive into the testing world of Arrow Raise.

 ## 1. Setting up the project